 2. Be the person you want to attract

 Keep a Journal.

 Write down your self-destructive patterns/ thoughts and make a counteracting statement for each one.
 Change your narrative about yourself and write down the life that you actually want, visualisation using a vision board can put things into perspective.

 You alone can manifest what you desire, forget about your past, your past does not define your future.
 Write down things you like about yourself and things you don’t.
 Can you actively work on the things you don’t like?
 If you can’t work on them then find ways to accept it and focus on the things you actually love.

 3. Repeat affirmations for self love

 Words are powerful and they can be positive or detrimental to how we view ourselves.
-If you become what you repeat, it makes sense to alter your way of thinking by tricking your mind into confirming that you are the shit.
+If you become what you repeat, it makes sense to alter your way of thinking by tricking your mind into confirming that you are totally awesome!

 Repeat these words over and over till your mind starts to believe them.
 Do it at the start of your day and right before bed during your mind’s alpha state.
 Place self-love quotes on your wall, set affirmation reminders to help reprogram the mind of your subconscious beliefs.